MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/activate-the-report-server-file-sync-feature-in-sharepoint-ca.md

 4. Select **Activate**.

 > [!NOTE]
-> To deactivate the Report Server file sync feature, you can use the same procedure but click **Deactivate**.
+> To deactivate the Report Server file sync feature, you can use the same procedure but select **Deactivate**.

 ## Related content